Help Center/ Cloud Bastion Host/ User Guide/ Policy/ ACL Rules/ Creating an ACL Rule and Associating It with Users and Resource Accounts

 • To delete a command rule, select the rule and click Delete in the Operation column.

-• To disable command rules, select the ones you want to disable and click Disable at the bottom of the list.
+• To disable command rules, select the target rules that have been enabled and click Disable at the bottom of the list.
 When the status of those rules changes to Disabled, they become invalid.

 • To change the priority of a command rule, select the rule and drag and drop it to an upper or lower position.